-At the Union campus, primary responsibility for the investigation and prosecution of crimes on campus lies with the Kean University Department of Public Safety and Police.
-In appropriate cases, the advice, expertise and assistance of various units of the New Jersey state police and the Division of Criminal Justice may also be used.
-At Kean Ocean, law enforcement services are provided by the Toms River Police Department, which responds to fire and medical emergencies as well as reported crimes.
-While there is no formal Memorandum of Understanding (MOU) in place, the Toms River Police Department undertakes investigations of criminal activity at Kean Ocean.
+At the Union campus, primary responsibility for the investigation and prosecution of crimes on campus lies with New Jersey State Police, The Union County Prosecutor's Office, and the Kean University Department of Public Safety and Police.

+At Kean Ocean, law enforcement services are provided by

+the Toms River Police Department, which responds to fire and medical emergencies as well as reported crimes.
+While there is no formal Memorandum of Understanding (MOU) in place. the Toms River Police Department undertakes investigations of criminal activity at Kean Ocean.